ModernClimate/mc-wp-starter-theme/README.md

 ## Instructions
 1. `$ yarn install` :  Install yarn packages _(postinstall will run composer install and gulp build)_
+exports.vendor      = buildScriptsVendor;
+exports.theme       = buildScriptsTheme;
+exports.styles      = buildStyles;
+exports.scriptsLint = scriptsLint;
+exports.sassLint    = stylesLint;
+exports.phpcs       = phpCodeSniffer;
+exports.js          = js;
+exports.build       = build;
+exports.watch       = watch;
 ## Gulp Commands
+All minified assets are created to the `/build/` directory of the theme.

-`$ gulp build` : Compiles minified assets
+`$ gulp build` : Runs linters and PHPCS, then compiles minified assets

-`$ gulp dev` : Compiles uncompressed assets

-`$ gulp watch` : Watches assets/scss and assets/js and compiles build assets
+`$ gulp watch` : Watches assets/scss, assets/js, and php files for linters and phpcs, then compiles build assets

-`$ gulp watch:dev` : Watches assets/scss and assets/js and compiles build:dev assets

-`$ gulp lint` : Runs linters on files in assets/js
+`$ gulp scriptsLint` : Runs linters on files in assets/js

-`$ gulp sass-lint` : Runs linters on files in assets/scss
+`$ gulp sassLint` : Runs linters on files in assets/scss

+`$ gulp phpcs` : Runs PHP Code Sniffer on all *.php files within the theme directory.

+`$ gulp theme` : Compiles theme.min.js file from assets/js/theme directory.

+`$ gulp vendor` : Compiles vendors.min.js file from assets/js/vendors directory.

+`$ gulp styles` : Compiles theme.min.css file from assets/scss directory.

 ## Composer notes
 If you decide to update the `psr-4` namespace prefix, you can use dump-autoload to do that without having to go through an install or update.